georgios-kalomitsinis/Heartbeat-Classification/README.md

   Figure 2.
 Examples of the ECG waveforms.</figcaption>
 </figure>

 The training of the Convolutional Neural Networks (CNNs) took place in 6048 time series, while the validation in 1513 (ie 20% of the original dataset).
-For the evaluation (testing) of the CNNs the validation set of the competition was used that consists of 260 heart rate signals.
+For the evaluation (testing) of the CNNs, the validation set of the competition was used that consists of 260 heart rate signals.

 ## Preprocessing